-In collaboration with the Empowered Youth of Columbus Crime Prevention program and Columbus Parks and Recreation, a CSO musician provides free after-school group violin instruction to young children within the Muscogee County School District.
-This program is designed to instill in them the discipline, powers of concentration, and team work necessary to be successful, not only in music but in life.
+In collaboration with the Empowered Youth of Columbus Crime Prevention program and Columbus Parks and Recreation, the CSO provides free after-school group instrumental instruction to young children at Title I schools within the Muscogee County School District.
+Making Music Matters is designed to instill in them the discipline, powers of concentration, and teamwork necessary to be successful, not only in music but in life.
 It is teaching life skills through music.
 Our goal is not to create professional musicians, but rather to enrich students’ lives through the creative pursuit of musical skills.
+We are currently teaching in Downtown Elementary Magnet Academy, Dawson Elementary, Gentian Elementary, and Brewer Elementary.

 Both Georgia State Standards and National Core Arts Standards were used when creating the Making Music Matters program.